-Many people have trouble in copying and moving files into SD cards because of write protection and keep looking for a fix.
+Many people have trouble copying and moving files into SD cards because of write protection and keep looking for a fix.

 How to Disable Write Protection in SD Cards?

-Step #1: Examine the card’s exterior
+Examine the Card’s exterior

-Step #2: Uncheck the Read-only check box
+Uncheck the Read-only Check box

-Right click on the card and go to ‘Properties’, then change the permission for the SD card to Read & Write from Read-only.
+Right-click on the card and go to ‘Properties’, then change the permission for the SD card to Read & Write from Read-only.

 To do this, here is the procedure

-- Attach your write protected SD card to your computer at first
+- Attach your write-protected SD card to your computer at first

 - Type list disk and hit Enter.
-This will show you all the connected devices to your computer like your internal hard drive, SD card, etc.
+This will show you all the connected devices to your computer, like your internal hard drive, SD card, etc.

 - Type select disk <number of your disk>.
 For instance, select disk 1 for SD card.
 Be careful while entering the number; make sure you don’t end up making changes to the attributes of internal hard drive